Skip to main content

 Museum Collections

-NEW HOME FOR THE UW-STEVENS POINT MUSEUM OF NATURAL HISTORY
+COLLECTIONS OF THE MUSEUM OF NATURAL HISTORY

-The Museum of Natural History is an integral educational entity within the University of Wisconsin-Stevens Point concerned with diversity and relationships in nature and among cultures.
+The Olson Museum of Natural History is an integral educational entity within the University of Wisconsin-Stevens Point concerned with diversity and relationships in nature and among cultures.
 We provide an opportunity for greater public understanding and appreciation for the world in which we live through exhibitions, education, research, and public service.

 Discover our Collection